DinsonDamienWBD/NewSoftwareCenter/.github/upgrades/tasks.md

 **References**: Plan §10

 - [ ] (1) Commit all remaining changes with message: "TASK-004: chore(upgrade): upgrade all projects to net10.0 and apply package updates"

+---

+If you want me to continue automated code changes, first resolve the `apphost.exe` lock (close running processes) or confirm you want me to proceed creating migration branches and PR patches without running a full solution build.